 - Folding is done in a circular motion with a large rubber spatula.
 Add the flour mixture to the egg whites, cut down through the center, scraping the spatula along the sides of the bowl, bringing the batter up, and folding it over.
 Rotate the bowl 90 degrees and repeat over and over, without overmixing.

-- When your batter is done, pour it into the tube pan and smooth the top with an offset spatula.
+- When your batter is done mixing, pour it into the tube pan and smooth the top with an offset spatula.
+If you have to scoop it in with spoonfuls, it’s most likely over beaten.

 - To remove the cake from the pan, run a knife around the edges of the pan to loosen.
 Use a serrated knife to slice.